interagent/prmd/README.md

 ## Usage

 Combine takes the path to a directory of schemas and combines them onto stdout.
-If a `_meta.json` file exists, it will also be combined to override defaults/metadata.
+If -m or --meta is supplied, it will override defaults/metadata.

 ```
 prmd combine <directory>
 ```

 Doc takes the path to a directory of schemas and outputs their documentation onto stdout.
+If -m or --meta is supplied, it will override defaults/metadata.

 ```
 prmd doc <directory_or_schema>